nikolaosfragkoulis/Invoices/README.md

          ```env
          SQL_SERVER_NM=Your_Server_Name
-         DATABASE_NM=InvoiceDWH <-- This should not be changed
+         DATABASE_NM=InvoiceDWH  #Do Not Change this
          SERVER_USERNAME=Your_Username
          SERVER_PASSWORD=Your_Password
          ```
-      4. Save the file and close the editor.
+      4. Save and close the file.

      ### Step 2: Open SQL Server Management Studio (SSMS)
       1. Launch SQL Server Management Studio (SSMS).